ensminger/n2k/README.md

 --------------

 > NOTE: This plugin does not yet exist.
 This README is the first test of its viability and potential usefulness.
 Would you use a plugin like this?
 Do you identify with the problem that it solves?
 How could it be better?
-Tell me. phil@ensminger.io
+Tell me: phil@ensminger.io